-The services provided by Lazard Group to LFCM Holdings, and by LFCM Holdings to Lazard Group, under the administrative services agreement generally will be provided until December 31, 2008.
+The services provided by Lazard Group to LFCM Holdings and by LFCM Holdings to Lazard Group, under the administrative services agreement generally will be provided until December 31, 2008.
 LFCM Holdings and Lazard Group have a right to terminate the services earlier if there is a change of control of either party or the business alliance provided in the business alliance agreement expires or is terminated.
-The services provided by LFCM Holdings to LAZ-MD Holdings will generally be provided until December 31, 2014, unless terminated earlier because of a change of control of either party.
+The party receiving a service may also terminate a service earlier upon 180 days' notice as long as the receiving party pays the service provider an additional 3 months of service fee for such terminated service.
+The services provided by Lazard Group to LAZ-MD Holdings will generally be provided until December 31, 2014, unless terminated earlier because of a change of control of either party.

-In the absence of willful misconduct, the party receiving services under the administrative services agreement will waive any rights and claims they may have against the service provider in respect of any services provided under the administrative services agreement.
+In the absence of gross negligence or willful misconduct, the party receiving services under the administrative services agreement will waive any rights and claims they may have against the service provider in respect of any services provided under the administrative services agreement.